PlaceOS/search-ingest/README.md

 # rubber-soul

-A small service that hooks into [rethinkdb-orm](https://github.com/spider-gazelle/rethinkdb-orm) models and generates elasticsearch indicies.
+A small (one might even say 'micro') service that hooks into [rethinkdb-orm](https://github.com/spider-gazelle/rethinkdb-orm) models and generates elasticsearch indicies.
-Exposes a REST API to reindex/backfill specific models
+`rubber-soul` exposes a REST API to reindex/backfill specific models.

 ## Usage

-Set the tables to be mirrored in ES through setting `RubberSoul::MANAGED_TABLES` with an array of `(T < RethinkORM::Base).class`
+- Set the tables to be mirrored in ES through setting `RubberSoul::MANAGED_TABLES` with an array of `(T < RethinkORM::Base).class`
+- Configure Elastic client through `ES_HOST` and `ES_PORT` env vars, or through switches on the command line
+- Configure RethinkDB connection `RETHINKDB_HOST` and `RETHINKDB_PORT` env vars

+### **POST** /api/v1/reindex[?backfill=true]

+Deletes indexes and recreates index mappings.
+Backfills the indices by default (toggle with backfill boolean).

+### **POST** /api/v1/backfill

+Backfills all indexes with data from RethinkDB.

+### **GET** /api/v1/healthz

+Healthcheck.

 ## Implementation

+### Index Schema

-- Each rethinkdb table receives an index mapping.
+- Each RethinkDB table receives an ES index, with a mapping generated from the attributes of a [RethinkORM model](https://github.com/spider-gazelle/rethinkdb-orm).
+- RethinkORM attributes can accept a tag `es_type` to specify the correct field datatype for the index schema.
-- `belongs_to` association are modelled with `join` datatypes, associated documents are mirrored beneath the parent document.
+- `belongs_to` associations are modelled with ES `join` datatypes, associated documents are replicated in their parent's index.
+This is necessary for `has_parent` and `has_child` queries.

+### RethinkDB Mirroring

-- Hooks into the changefeed of a table, resolves associations and places the document into the correct document indices.
+`RubberSoul::TableManager` hooks into the changefeed of a table, resolves associations of the model and creates/updates documents in the appropriate ES indices.

 ## Development

+Tested against...

 - rethinkdb 2.3.6
 - elasticsearch 7.0.0